Patwan/learning-management-system-in-laravel/readme.md

-## Laravel Learning Management System
+# Laravel Learning Management System

-A project on how to create a Learning Management system using Laravel 5.
+A project on how to create a CRUD based Learning Management system using Laravel 5.
+Basically the system has role-based authentication of Admin, Teachers and Students.
+Admin has super-control over all other users.

 ## Installation